-Auto Accident Lawyer in Decatur, Illinois
+Auto Accident Lawyer

 Frequently Asked Auto Accident Questions

 Damages vary from case-to-case, as to the amounts of recoverable damages.
 That said, common forms of what the law calls “economic damages” include recovery for medical charges and wage loss.
-Non-economic damages include pain and suffering, loss of a normal life, or disability and disfigurement.
+“Non-economic damages” include compensation for pain and suffering, loss of a normal life, or disability and disfigurement.
 You may also obtain “future damages” based in part on expected costs of treatment in the future as well as expected future pain and suffering.